heraclixus/Fluid-Simulation3D/README.md

 ### Fourier-Neural Operator

-First attempt: a FNO that performs spectral convolution in 4D: $(x,y,z,t)$.
+First attempt: a FNO that:
+- Performs spectral convolution in 4D: $(x,y,z,t)$. `models.FNO_4d.py`
+- Performs 3D spectral convolution then update temporal dimension autoregressively. `models.FNO_3d_time.py`

 ### Physics-Informed Neural Operator

 Now that a baseline model is up and running for the 3-D problem, now we try to make it better by explicitly accounting for the boundary condition.
-This results in the Physics-Informed Neural Operator model (PINO)
+This results in the Physics-Informed Neural Operator model (PINO).
+The key is to add physics-informed loss based on Boundary condition and the 3D Navier-Stokes equation.

 ### Turbulence
+TODO

 ## Visualizations
+TODO